CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/php.md

     XDebug is a debugger and profiler tool for PHP.

-## Use Redis to store PHP Sessions
+## Configure the session storage

-By default, sessions are stored on a replicated file system, so that session data is available on each instance.
+By default, a FS Bucket is created for each PHP applications.
+It is used to store session files, so that session data is available on each instance.

+This FS Bucket is also used to store TMP files by default.
+You can change this behaviour by setting the `TMPDIR` environment variable.
+You can set it to `/tmp` for example.

+### Speed up or disable the session FS Bucket

+You can set the following environment variables:

+- `CC_PHP_ASYNC_APP_BUCKET=async` to mount the session FS Bucket with the `async` option.
+  It speeds up the FS Bucket usage, but it can corrupt files in case of a network outage.
+- `CC_PHP_DISABLE_APP_BUCKET=(true|yes|disable)` to entirely prevent the session FS Bucket from being mounted.
+  Use this if you don't use the default PHP session library.
+  It will speed up your application but users might lose their session across instances and deployments.

+### Use Redis to store PHP Sessions

-We also provide the possibility to store the PHP sessions in a [Redis database]({{< ref "deploy/addon/redis.md" >}}) to improve performance.
+We provide the possibility to store the PHP sessions in a [Redis database]({{< ref "deploy/addon/redis.md" >}}) to improve reliability.

 If your application is under heavy load, redis persistence for sessions can improve latency.